Striking Sheffield Hallam staff warn budget cuts are ‘putting the university in jeopardy’

 “It’s not us causing the problem – it’s the executive team who’ve mismanaged finances and wasted money.
 Students’ learning opportunities are being cut, and staff are being blamed.”

-They encouraged students to stay informed and show solidarity where they can.
+They encouraged students to stay informed and show solidarity wherever possible.